Red Cabbage Slaw

 Recipe Tips for Making Slaw

-• Thinly cut.
+• Shred the veggies thinly.
 Shred your cabbage and carrots as thinly as possible.
 This will give the slaw a nice texture and allow the dressing to better penetrate the vegetables.

-• Let it rest.
-Allow the slaw to sit for at least 15 minutes or even a couple of hours if you have time.
+• Let the slaw marinate.
+Allow the red cabbage slaw to sit for at least 15 minutes, or up to a couple of hours if you have time.
 This allows the flavors to meld together and the vegetables to soften slightly in the vinaigrette.
+Just remember to give it a fresh stir before serving.

 • Season to taste.
 Always taste your slaw before serving.
 Depending on the acidity of your apple cider vinegar or the sweetness of your carrots, you may need to adjust the seasoning.